notvolks/SulfurAI-1.4/updatelog.md

-* Completely revamped file structures to be more developer-friendly.
-* Fixed issues with the Sulfur Server System API \& directory issues.
+* Added custom traceback for the API